 How much time do volunteers spend monitoring nightjars each year?

 This is one of our most common questions and the answer is "it depends".
-Volunteers that adopt and monitor one of our routes run the routes at least three times: once to make notes about the habitat at each point, once at sunset to listen for birds active at dusk, and once on a moonlit night to listen for whip-poor-wills.
-This amounts to about 3.5 hours each year.
-Volunteers who make local observations of nightjars and other birds set their own timeframes for listening, but we ask that they spend at least thirty minutes listening each summer.
+Volunteers that adopt and monitor one of our routes run the routes twice: once to make notes about the habitat at each point once on a moonlit night to listen for nightjars.
+This amounts to about 2 hours each year.
+Volunteers who make local observations of nightjars and other birds set their own time frames for listening, but we ask that they spend at least thirty minutes listening each summer.
 That said, volunteers can log as much time as they like listening in their local area and reporting the birds they hear in eBird.

 How are monitoring routes created?

-Nightjar monitoring routes are created along roadways in nightjar habitat using a 3-tiered approach.
-This consists of dividing the state up into 7.5-minute quadrangles, mapping the breeding range of whip-poor-wills in Maine, and assessing suitable habitat using the Northeast Terrestrial Habitat Map and Google Earth imaging.
+Nightjar monitoring routes are created along roadways in nightjar habitat using a number of ways included using existing Breeding Bird Survey (BBS) routes as well as targeting specific areas using a 3-tiered approach.
+The latter consists of dividing the state up into 7.5-minute quadrangles, mapping the breeding range of whip-poor-wills in Maine, and assessing suitable habitat using the Northeast Terrestrial Habitat Map and Google Earth imaging.
 Routes are positioned throughout the state and designed to pass through areas of suitable whip-poor-will habitat.
 Although routes may cross quadrangle boundaries, no one quadrangles contains points from more than one route.
 This is done to decrease the likelihood of any two volunteers counting the same individual birds.

 My route contains points in urban and/or suburban areas.
 Is this a mistake?
 Should I still listen for birds?

 As described above, route creation is a complex process.
 While the goal is to design routes which pass through areas of suitable nightjar habitat and limit the number of routes in noisy, heavily trafficked areas, busy urban/suburban points are unavoidable.
 If you should find yourself at such a point, do your best to look and listen for whatever birds you can hear over the noise.
-Birds like Chimney Swifts, Northern Mockingbirds, and American Robins frequently breed in developed areas and are quite conspicuous.
 Nighthawks historically nest and forage in urban areas (nesting on gravel rooftops).
 Make the best of your time spent in these areas and know that other points will be in less developed areas.